The 60th Florida Regional

 STEM Research Competition Information

-The STEM Research Speaker and Poster Competitions are opportunities for 11th and 12th grade high school students to present original scientific research to peers and expert judges.
-Students may apply for both the Speaker Competition and the Poster Competition, but may only compete in one.
-Students may only compete in the either competition once.
-Students who applied in their 11th grade year, but were not selected for a competition, may submit an application the following year provided the student completed a new research project or added significantly to the previous year’s project.
+The STEM Research Speaker and Poster Competitions are opportunities for 9th - 12th high school students to present original scientific research to peers and expert judges.
+Students apply for both the Speaker Competition and the Poster Competition, but may only compete in one.
+Students who applied previously may submit an application the following year provided the student completed a new research project or added significantly to the previous year’s project.
 Up to 24 students will be invited to compete in the Speaker Competition and up to 20 students will be invited to compete in the Poster Competition.

 The first through fourth place Research Speaker Competition Winners and the Poster Competition Winner will receive a sponsored trip to the National JSHS.
 The first through third place Research Speaker Winners will receive tuition-based scholarship in the amount of $2000, $1500, $1000 respectively.
 The first and second place Research Speaker Competition Winners will represent Florida at the national speaker competition to compete for an additional up to $12,000 in scholarship prize money.
 The third and fourth place Research Speaker Winners, along with the Competitive Poster Winner, will represent Florida at the national poster competition for cash and prize awards.